 - Folds up easily for storage and transport.

-The 7.5” caster wheels are large, sturdy and great for both indoor and outdoor use.
+The 7.5 inch wheels are large, sturdy and great for both indoor and outdoor use.

 If you’re looking for an affordable rollator that’s ideal for either indoor or outdoor use, this Drive Medical model is a great choice.

-Another great model from Drive Medical, this rollator is lightweight and also offers a fold-up back support.
+Another great model from Drive Medical, this rollator is made of heavy duty steel and also offers a fold-up back support.

 The primary differences between this model and the previous are the hand brakes and the storage compartment (more on this shortly).

-This walker offers a seamless padded seat with a zippered pouch underneath.
+This heavy duty rollator offers a seamless padded seat with a zippered pouch underneath.
 The pouch adds extra security and privacy when storing personal items.
 This mode does not have a wired basket attachment.

-The 7.5” caster wheels make this walker great for both indoor and outdoor use, and they’re non-marring for added convenience.
+The 8 inch wheels make this product great for both indoor and outdoor use, and they’re non-marring for added convenience.

-The ergonomic handlebars feature deluxe loop locks, so you can lock the walker in place.
-The brakes on this model are a bit different from the previous model, but still improve the safety of this walker.
+The ergonomic handlebars feature deluxe loop locks, so you can lock it in place.
+The brakes on this model are a bit different from the previous model, but still improve the safety of this rolling walker.